openmobilehub/android-omh-auth/CONTRIBUTING.md

 5. Publish the branch (`git push origin my-new-feature`)
 6. Create a new Pull Request

-## Running for development
+## Development

+For using the plugins for development locally, there are two approaches:

+1. Using Maven Local
-For running the plugin in development locally, there are primarily three things to be achieved compared to standard development scenario:
+   This scenario includes primarily three things to be achieved compared to standard development scenario:

    - `repositories` need to include `mavenLocal()`
    - publishing needs to happen to maven local
    - signing needs to be disabled for publishing

-To achieve that, this plugin has been preconfigured with conditional configuration that can be enabled as follows:
+   This project has been preconfigured with such conditional configuration that can be enabled as follows:

-1. Via `local.properties` (applies both to Android Studio and `gradlew`): add `useMavenLocal=true`
+   - Via root project's `local.properties` (applies both to Android Studio and `gradlew`): add `useMavenLocal=true`
+   - Via a CLI flag: `./gradlew -PuseMavenLocal=true ...`

+2. Using local modules in the project
+   This scenario utilizes the local modules (subprojects) residing inside `packages/` to be used in place of dependencies so that between modifying the code in a plugin and running it in the sample app there is no need to publish to Maven.

+   This project has been preconfigured with such conditional configuration that can be enabled as follows:

+   - Via root project's `local.properties` (applies both to Android Studio and `gradlew`): add `useLocalProjects=true`
-2. Via a CLI flag: `./gradlew -P useMavenLocal=true ...`
+   - Via a CLI flag: `./gradlew -PuseLocalProjects=true ...`

 ## Publishing